Domesticating ducks such as Muscovy ducks, Runner ducks, and Mallard ducks in the backyard have always been enjoyable and rewarding.

 - Lay down your duckling on a rubber drawer or cabinet mat to provide enough friction/traction.

-- Gently hold the baby duck’s spraddle leg and bring back its natural position.
+- Gently hold the baby duck’s spraddle leg and bring it back to its natural position.

 - Keep holding the baby duck’s spraddle leg until the joint and ligaments get completely healed and strengthened.